Gelembjuk/oursql/README.md

 OurSQL allows to create a blockchain database quickly with connecting MySQL servers into a cluster.

+OurSQL allows to create new blockchain mapped to a MySQL DB or to join to existent blockchain as a cluster node and get MySQL DB data replicated.

+### Cryptocurrency

+OurSQL supports cryptocurrency too.
+It is a "side effect" of a blockchain used to replicate data.
+When blocks are created, some wallet receives coins.
+It is possible to send conins to any other wallet as it works in bitcoin or similar cryptocurrencies.

+Additionally, it is possible to define "paid" SQL transactions in a consensus rules.
+To protect some data from unlimited modifications.

 ## How  It Works

 ![How OurSQL Works](docs/oursql_how_it_works.png?raw=true "OurSQL")

+OurSQL containes a MySQL proxy server.
+To make a decetralized application (or "blockchain app") it is needed to code an app that connects to MySQL and works with it like normal single app.
+Nothing special in the app code.
+Just standard way to work with MySQL server - update data and select data.

+* The app connects to OurSQL DB port (which is a proxy in fact) and does updates with SQL queries.
+* OurSQL decides if a user can do that SQL query using a consensus rules
+* If it is allowed to do the SQL update quer:
+    * OurSQL builds a transaction
+    * Adds the transactions to a pool of transactions and executes SQL update
+    * Sends a transaction to other known nodes
+* If there are enough transactions in a pool , OurSQL makes a block
+* If a node receives a transaction from other node:
+    * Checks if that SQL can be executed against a consensus rules
+    * Executes and adds to a pool

+For the app, all this work is not visible.
+It just exexutes SQL commands and doesn't care about blockchain or so.
+OurSQL does all this work itself.

 ## Consensus

+Current version supports only Proof of Work consensus type.
+Every blockchain has a consensus config file which containes rules.
+Options of PoW: block hash options, coins to add for minter, numbers of transactions per block etc.

+This file is distributed as part of a package instalation package.

+Also, in this file it is possible to describe which SQL operation are allowed in this decetralized DB: insert, update, delete , table create.
+Additionally, it is possible to set rules per table.

+Finally, it is possible to set a cost of SL query per table and type.
+For example, 0.5 (of a coin) per insert in a table "members".
+This allows to control updates.

+### Future support of consensus

+Soon we add extended support of a consensus.

+We are going to add support of a consensus plug-in.
+It will be a module for OurSQL (.so or .dll) to control updates.

+The consensus module will be able to do some work for every proposed update.
+Each SQL transaction goes together with q wallet address.
+The module will be able to check if this address can do this SQL command now.
+It can do extra requests to other DB table to do some checks etc.

+For example, all users of an app can vote for some user to be a moderator.
+If a user was elected he is able to update some table.
+All other are not able.
+Consensus module can controll such things.

+Consensus module will filter all SQL commands received from an app via the proxy and also received from other nodes.

 ## Try OurSQL